sensei-hacker/inavwiki/Navigation-modes.md

 - set inav_w_z_gps_v = 0.500
 for vertical velocity.
 Too high “inav_w_z_baro_p” will make ALTHOLD nervous, and too low will make it drift so you risk running into the ground when cruising around.
 Using GPS readings for vertical velocity allows for a lower weight for baro to make ALTHOLD smoother without making it less accurate.

 //  : explain remaining relevant settings

 ### b) Using ALTHOLD with an airplane (fixed wing, FW):
-With Fixed Wing models, INAV is not intended to use ALTHOLD controller in anything but ANGLE mode.
+**With Fixed Wing models, INAV is not intended to use ALTHOLD controller in anything but ANGLE mode.
+It should not be used on it's own, or with other modes.**

 INAV controls pitch angle and throttle.
 It assumes that altitude is held (roughly) when pitch angle is zero.
 If plane has to climb, INAV will also increase throttle.
 If plane has to dive, INAV will reduce throttle and glide.
 The strength of this mixing is controlled by “nav_fw_pitch2thr”.
-Set board alignment in such a way that your plane is flying level both in "MANUAL" and in "ANGLE", when you don't touch the sticks.
+Trim the aircraft and set Fixed Wing Level Trim in such a way that your plane is flying level both in "MANUAL" and in "ANGLE", when you don't touch the sticks.

 INAV’s parameters for fixed wing:
 - set nav_fw_cruise_thr = 1400  # cruise throttle